butler-fp7/endpoints/README.md

 ### Google OAuth2

 Users can be authentified through their Google account.
 This is made possible thanks to the [Devise](https://github.com/plataformatec/devise), [Omniauth](https://github.com/intridea/omniauth) and [omniauth-google-oauth2](https://github.com/zquestz/omniauth-google-oauth2) gems.
-In order to enable the Google OAuth2 authentification, OAuth 2.0 credentials (client ID and client secret) have to be requested on the [Google Developers Console](https://console.developers.google.com/).
+In order to enable the Google OAuth2 authentification, OAuth 2.0 credentials (client ID and client secret) have to be requested on the [Google Developers Console](https://console.developers.google.com/) and used to configure Devise/OmniAuth (see the `config.omniauth :google_oauth2` call at the end of the [devise.rb](https://github.com/butler-fp7/endpoints/blob/master/config/initializers/devise.rb) file).

 ## Deployment